NALTP/Rules/README.md

     - (a) For each tier, the Map Selection Panel will be responsible for selecting 9 predetermined maps by a method of their own choosing.
     - (b) Predetermined maps will be announced as early as possible and before signups for any tier have been closed.
   - (1) Team home maps
-    - (a) Following week 1 games, each team will have 72 hours to submit one home map in the absense of additional deadlines announced by the CRC.
+    - (a) Following week 1 games, each team will have 24 hours to submit one home map in the absense of additional deadlines announced by the CRC.
+    - (b) A home map submission will require a fortunatemaps ID as well as a designation of "Kiss" or "No-kiss".
     - (b) Each home map will be subject to approval by the Map Selection Panel.
       - (i) Approved maps may be rejected by a successful captains veto of 70% or greater of the relevant tier.
+"No-kiss" designations are not available for veto.
     - (c) Home maps may only be submitted for approval when they adhere to the following guidelines:
       - (i) Must not be the same or similar to any predetermined map for that tier.
       - (ii) Must not be the same or similar to any other approved home map for that tier.
         - (1) Disputes will be resolved with the home map being granted to the team which finished the auction draft with the most remaining TagCoins or random generator if not applicable.
+        - (2) Maps submitted after the 24 hour deadline will be awarded on a first-come first-served basis.
       - (iii) "Same or similar" will be recognized as lacking meaningful game-flow changing edits.
       - (iv) Must maintain competitive integrity as determined by the Map Selection panel.
-    - (d) Home maps may not be re-submitted or altered at any point during the season.
+    - (d) Home maps may not be re-submitted or altered at any point during the season, including "Kiss" or "No-kiss" designations.
       - (i) Exceptions may be approved by the Map Selection Panel to fix unforseen map mechanisms.

 #### Section C - Map distribution